blackbaud/skyapi-android-voice-skill-hello-world/README.md

 ### Debugging

+1. Open the Firebase console.
+1. Select Functions.
+1. Select your function.
-1. Open the Firebase console, select Functions, and select your function.
-Here you'll be able to see all the logs from your webhook.
+    1. Here you'll be able to see all the logs from your webhook.

 ## Usage